|

 implications _ since, for example, the so-called free

-market is unfree, would not things be much better if
+market is unfree, would not things be much better

-it became genuinely free?
+if it became genuinely free?

-And if private property is desirable both in itself and as
+And if private property is desirable both in itself and

-part of the market mechanisms, would not things work much
+as part of the market mechanisms, would not things work

-to everyone, rather than just a few?
+to be extended to everyone, rather than just a few?

 As for Says Theorem (Law), would not its unequivocal

-implementation _ productive capacity spread to those who have
+implementation _ productive capacity spread to those who

-unsatisfied consumer needs so that producers and consumers
+have unsatisfied consumer needs so that producers and consumers

 are the same people _ have hugely positive consequences?

-All in all, it behoves us to look a little more closely at
+All in all, it behoves us to look a little more closely

-time, to see if there are clues to a better economics.
+the same time, to see if there are clues to a better economics.

 6.3 Flaws of so-called free market capitalism